 There are five different types of business entities that can be set up in India.
-Depending on the nature of the business and the amount of money one wants to invest, any one type of business entity can be chosen for setting up business in India.
-There are various factors that determine the type of business entity that would be most suitable for an entrepreneur.
-These factors include tax implications, liability of the owner, compliance issues, availability of funds, etc. The India Entry Strategy of foreign entities that want to do business in India should take into account all these factors.
+Depending on the nature of the business and the amount of money one wants to invest, any one type of business entity can be chosen for setting up a business in India.
+There are various factors that determine the type of business entity in India that would be most suitable for an entrepreneur.
+These factors include tax implications, the liability of the owner, compliance issues, availability of funds, etc. The India Entry Strategy of foreign entities that want to do business in India should take into account all these factors.
 A brief description of the five types of business entity legally permitted in India is provided below.

 This is the easiest and the most common type of business set up in India.
 As the name indicates, it’s a single owner entity.
-Typically, when a person wants to start a business with a limited capital, sole proprietorship is the right choice.
+Typically, when a person wants to start a business with limited capital, the sole proprietorship is the right choice.
 There are not many legal formalities that need to be done.
 With the consolidation of different taxes into one single Goods and Services Tax, registration has also become very easy.
-Even a separate PAN in the name of the firm is not required the PAN of the owner is all that is needed.
-Ownership of sole proprietorship is non-transferable.
+Even a separate PAN in the name of the firm has not required the PAN of the owner is all that is needed.
+Ownership of the sole proprietorship is non-transferable.
 Proprietors have unlimited liability, that is, the personal assets of the owner can be attached to pay off debts and other liabilities.

 It is not compulsory for partnership firms to be registered with the Registrar of Firms.
 If the partnership is not registered, the partnership deed is not considered as a legal document.